June 1st – 2nd

 A Dad is special.
 No one can replace them.
 They are unique in their thinking, their behavior and the way they teach.

 I was so lucky to have my Dad until he was 89 years old.
 One of the smartest, wisest, kindest man I have ever known.
 I am so blessed to have inherited or learned a lot of his traits of, patience, being able to figure out how to do most things, creativity and hopefully be a kind person.
 He lived in time when Grade 9 was all that was really offered and yet he was an accomplished machinist, mechanic, welder, plumber, carpenter and electrician.
-He could make a Buick water pump work on Chev, he build three homes himslef ( one without power tools for the majority of the build) he build his own boat, he build his own truck camper and on and on.
+He could make a Buick water pump work on Chev, he built three homes himself ( one without power tools for the majority of the build) he built his own boat, he built his own truck camper and on and on.

 Always thinking of him as he was my go to guy for help and advise.

 Peter was a true English guy.
 Stern, strict by the rules.
 I enjoyed Peter as he was very clever and listening to him with his side of things always was interesting.
 He was hard working as a new Canadian, a expert gardener and loved his cold beer.
 He was also a good cook .
 Jackie spent a lot of time with Peter in his last 5 years of life which was very good for both of them.

 Heading out to the lot today to plant flowers !!